x

 Officials are again asking people to abide by the temporary flight restriction that's in order near the fire so it doesn't hamper operations.

-BERLIN, Conn. — Fire and emergency officials said that while the Hawthrone Fire on Lamentation Mountain in Berlin grew a bit on the southern end, they're hoping to get the fire under control.
+This declaration comes as fire and emergency officials said that while the Hawthorne Fire on Lamentation Mountain in Berlin grew a bit on the southern end, they're hoping to get the fire under control by Monday.

 One thing that's not helping crews is the drones and small aircraft that keep ignoring the temporary flight restrictions in the area.